gcp-development/microfrontends/README.md

 <h2>Architecture</h2>

-[Module Federation](https://webpack.js.org/concepts/module-federation/) lets us combine separate builds to form a single application.
-This lets us develop and deploy modules independently and combine them at runtime.
+[Module Federation](https://webpack.js.org/concepts/module-federation/) lets us combine separate builds to form a single application(Host App).
+This lets us develop and deploy modules independently(Micro App) and combine them at runtime.
 Since modules combine to a single application you can share bundles for third party libraries, events propagate nicely and all parts of the applications have equal references to global browser objects.

 ![image](https://user-images.githubusercontent.com/76512851/201527769-320b41d1-d4c3-4014-8b91-37cd0914abc7.png)